izhbannikov/haploR/README.md

 #### Arguments

 -   *query*: Query (a vector of rsIDs).
 -   *format*: An output format.
 Only 'full' is currently supported.
-See <http://www.regulomedb.org/results>.
 -   *url*: Regulome url address.
-Default: <http://www.regulomedb.org/results>
+Default: http://www.regulomedb.org/results
 -   *timeout*: A 'timeout' parameter for 'curl'.
 Default: 10.
 -   *check\_bad\_snps*: Checks if all query SNPs are annotated (i.e. presented in the Regulome Database).
 Default: 'TRUE'
 -   *verbose*: Verbosing output.
 Default: FALSE.